alondraCardenas/real-time-emotion-detection/README.md

 # real-time-emotion-detection
-detects basic emotions and corresponding emojis in real time on live video feed
+detects basic emotions and displays them on a live video feed in real time along with corresponding emojis